Mustafa Amhaouch

-Mustafa Amhaouch (born 27 June 1970) is a Dutch politician, he has been a member of the House of Representatives of the Netherlands for the Christian Democratic Appeal since 12 January 2016, when he replaced Peter Oskam.
-Previously he served as municipal councillor in Helden between 1997 and 2006.
+Mustafa Amhaouch (born 27 June 1970) is a Dutch engineer and former politician who served as a member of the House of Representatives for the Christian Democratic Appeal (CDA) from 2016 to 2023.
+Previously he served as a municipal councillor in Helden from 1997 to 2006.

 Career

-Amhaouch was born on 27 June 1970 in Panningen.
+Amhaouch was born on 27 June 1970 in Panningen, Limburg.
 His parents had immigrated from Morocco seven years before.
 Amhaouch received his primary education in Helden, afterwards he attended the lower technical school in Panningen from 1985 to 1988.
 The three subsequent years he attended the middle technical school in Venlo.
 He studied control theory at the Fontys University of Applied Sciences in Venlo from 1991 to 1995.

 After finishing his education Amhaouch worked for Philips Medical Systems for a year.
-He then became an engineer and later manager at ASML, where he worked from 1996 to 2016, when he was appointed to the House of Representatives of the Netherlands.
+He then became an engineer and later manager at ASML, where he worked from 1996 to 2016, when he became a member of the House of Representatives.

-Amhaouch was a member of the municipal council of Helden for the Christian Democratic Appeal (CDA) between March 1997 and 16 March 2007, serving as group leader between 2004 and 2006.
-In the Parliamentary elections of 2010 Amhaouch occupied number 41 on the Christian Democratic Appeal party list, he was not elected.
-In the Parliamentary elections of 2012 he occupied place sixteen on the list and was not elected.
+Amhaouch was a member of the municipal council of Helden for the Christian Democratic Appeal (CDA) between March 1997 and March 2007, serving as CDA group leader between 2004 and 2006.
+In the 2010 general election Amhaouch occupied position 41 on the CDA list and was not elected.
+In the 2012 general election he occupied position 16 and was again not elected.

-On 12 January 2016 Amhaouch joined the House of Representatives of the Netherlands when he replaced Peter Oskam.
-He was the first CDA Representative of Moroccan descent, and the first Muslim since 2012.
-In the House he is occupied with internal affairs, Kingdom relations, technology and ICT.
+On 12 January 2016 Amhaouch joined the House of Representatives when he replaced Peter Oskam, who had been appointed mayor of Capelle aan den IJssel.
+He was the first CDA member of the House of Representatives of Moroccan descent, and the first Muslim since 2012.
+As a parliamentarian he focused on matters related to internal affairs, Kingdom relations, technology and ICT.
+He declined to run for reelection in 2023.

-Amhaouch was made member of the Order of Orange-Nassau on 27 April 2007.
+Amhaouch was made a member of the Order of Orange-Nassau on 27 April 2007 and a knight on 5 December 2023.

+On 1 March 2025, he was made director of the Battery Competence Cluster, an organisation that facilitates public-private collaboration on battery technology, aimed at strengthening the Dutch position in the international battery value chain.

+Political positions

+On being a Muslim in the Christian Democratic Appeal, Amhaouch said in 2020: "It's not surprising at all that a Muslim would vote for the CDA.
+I also stand for socially conservative values.
+The family as the cornerstone of society."
+He added: "When it comes to ethical issues, Muslims actually share the same views as Protestants and Catholics.
+The CDA is also a broad-based people's party for everyone".